Credit Card Icon

 2. Incision: The surgeon will make a small incision in the cornea to access the anterior chamber of your eye.

 3. Iris Removal: A segment of the iris will be carefully excised using specialized surgical instruments.
-This method is effective for managing conditions like angle-closure glaucoma, significantly lowering IOP and preventing optic nerve damage.
+This method is effective for managing conditions like glaucoma, significantly lowering IOP and preventing optic nerve damage.

-5. Post-Operative Care: You will be monitored for any complications, and clear instructions for recovery will be provided.
-You can expect , redness, or watering in your eye, which typically fades quickly.
-Eye drops will be prescribed post-surgery to reduce inflammation and prevent infection, which is crucial for your recovery.
+4. Closure: The incision will be closed, and your eye will be rinsed to remove any debris.
+The surgical procedure provides long-lasting advantages.
+You will be monitored for any complications, and clear instructions for recovery will be provided.
+You can expect some swelling, redness, or watering in your eye, which typically fades quickly.
+You may be prescribed medication post-surgery to reduce inflammation and prevent infection, which is crucial for your recovery.

 This flowchart shows you the steps involved in both laser and surgical iridectomy procedures.
 Follow the arrows to see what happens at each stage, from preparation to post-operative care.
 Each step helps you understand what to expect during your treatment.